hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 One of the kids snatched the robot from the ground and ran for a backyard, ignoring the screams of their playmates.
 Connor sighed.

 “We’ve built new things here.
 Well, partially new.
 The sensor grid, the robots — all that was established about two, three years back, and not by our community.
 Our integration with the city grid was a subtle thing.
-Trucks with telecom logos printed on the side, digging up sidewalks and planting threads of bright cabling.
-Sprucing up our telephone poles with cameras.
+Trucks with telecom logos printed on the side dug up sidewalks and planted threads of bright cabling.
+They spruced up our telephone poles with cameras.
 A lot of the changes weren’t things you could actually see, but all of that labor was certainly visible.
 The workers and their bots flipping our street inside-out.
 Then Ms. Mwangi found a workaround to access some of the newly installed sensors’ meteorological data.
 It was a novelty thing, setting up a local ‘weather service’ for the block, putting updates on our community forum.
 Didn’t take long for others to start experimenting with the grid.
 Then, bit by bit, we’ve been able to make the neighborhood its own space.”

-Redesigning city tech and data, snatched from the same platforms that mediate Raleigh’s web of embedded smart systems — to Kurt, this all sounded like an act of rebellion or performance art.
+Redesigning city tech and data, snatched from the same platforms that mediated Raleigh’s web of embedded smart systems — to Kurt, this all sounded like an act of rebellion or performance art.
 Something that would be helmed by a hacktivist group trying to get some attention, perhaps a digital artist who’d “reclaim” the block for a week before returning it to the original state.
 This was absolutely mundane in comparison, a disorganized group of neighbors gradually chipping away at the integrity of the local smart grid.

 “The city’s caught on,” Connor said.
 “So you’re actually incorrect, Mr. Leonard — there is most certainly a ransomware situation.
 It’s just that it’s not instigated by hackers, but by state and private actors.”